 Regulators, utilities, and investors must work together to ensure customers benefit from closures while helping affected communities transition away from a coal-based economy.

-This series of policy briefs highlights different tools to balance stakeholder interests, facilitate the transition away from uneconomic fossil fuel, provide utility stakeholders with tools to manage financial transition and balance stakeholder interests, and help states embrace clean energy.
+This series of policy briefs highlights different tools to help utilities balance stakeholder interests, facilitate the financial transition away from uneconomic fossil fuel, and help states embrace clean energy.

 By analyzing publicly available financial information, policymakers and utility stakeholders can identify where running existing fossil fuel generation costs more than replacing it with new wind or solar.
 A suite of financial instruments can facilitate and reduce costs of this financial transition away from fossil fuels toward clean energy.